pburkholder/decksets/2018-04-cf-summit/text.md

 ^ 1, 2, 3

+^Set aside money for bounties, paid very little, did get notified on a few things to tighten up, mostly feedback that they were impressed by our work.

-^The folks at 18F originally adopted Cloud Foundry to solve their delivery problem, they made into _cloud.gov_ to change how agencies operate.
+^So 18F made _cloud.gov_ to change how agencies operate.
 How has that worked out?
-Here are our most active partner agencies, spanning broadly across government.
+Here are our most active partner agencies,

 ---

 # Making a difference

 Agencies: | <br> | <br>
 ---|---|---